Skip to Main Content

 • For seminars or tutorials book Lecture Capture using the Lecture Capture booking form.
 Check the box Access a live stream of the lecture from Moodle.

-3. Inform students how to access the live stream and remind them that the live stream can not be accessed via the Echo360 app.
+4. Inform students how to access the live stream and remind them that the live stream cannot be accessed via the Echo360 app.

 Related guidance